 |Maximum Credits Earned (per semester):||4.5||Academic Area of Study:||Africana Studies, American Studies, Anthropology, English, Environmental Science, Environmental Studies, French, History, International Studies, Internships, Political Science, Religion, Sociology|

 Cameroon is a diverse nation in terms of population and geography.
-Its 12 million people represent between 130 and 200 ethnic groups speaking some 280 languages, and its landscape ranges from sub-Saharan in the north to thick rainforest in the south and southeast -parts of which receive more than 200 inches of rain each year.
-Yaoundé is located in a hilly part of the country and therefore enjoys a cooler climate than might be expected for a city only five degrees north of the equator.
+Its 12 million people represent between 130 and 200 ethnic groups speaking some 280 languages, and its landscape ranges from sub-Saharan in the north to thick rainforest in the south and southeast parts of which receive more than 200 inches of rain each year.
+Yaoundé is located in a hilly part of the country and therefore enjoys a cooler climate than might be expected for a city just north of the equator.

 The University of Yaoundé I is the oldest university in Cameroon and specializes in the arts and humanities.
-Most faculty members who contribute to the program at the Dickinson Center are also contributing faculty at Yaoundé I. Due to difficulties obtaining space in courses already offered at Yaoundé I, the Dickinson program hires faculty members to teach at the Dickinson center and invites qualified Cameroonian students to join these courses.
-Courses may meet at the Dickinson center or in rented classrooms not far from Dickinson's property.
+Most faculty members who contribute to the program at the Dickinson Center are also contributing faculty at Yaoundé I. Due to difficulties obtaining space in courses already offered at Yaoundé I, the Dickinson program hires faculty members to teach at the Dickinson Center.
+Courses may meet at the Dickinson Center or in rented classrooms not far from Dickinson's property.
 Program participants also have the opportunity to join clubs or sports teams on campus and to meet Yaoundé I students through their extracurricular involvement at the university.

 In an effort to provide a direct enrollment opportunity for students with advanced French language skills on the program, Dickinson established a partnership with the Université Catholique d'Afrique Centrale (UCAC).
 Students who place into the most advanced level through the programs French language placement exam, have the opportunity to directly enroll in two courses taught at UCAC.
 UCAC courses that have been of particular interest to students include: Géographie humaine et économique de l'Afrique centrale, Anthropologie du genre, Démographie, Cultures des peoples d'Afrique centrale, Ethique familial, Problèmes culturels Africains, L'histoire des idées politiques , Negritude et Mondialisation, and Le Roman Africain Francophone colonial et post-colonial.
-Students who direct enroll at UCAC also take the Contemporary Cameroon course offered at the Dickinson Centre and usually opt to enroll in another francophone course also taught at the Center by a Yaoundé I faculty member.
+Students who direct enroll at UCAC also take the mandatory Contemporary Cameroon course offered at the Dickinson Center and usually opt to enroll in another francophone course also taught at the Center by a Yaoundé I faculty member.

-The objective of the Dickinson in Cameroon program is to enable students to develop an understanding of Africa as a whole and of Cameroonian culture and society in particular.
+The objective of the Dickinson in Cameroon program is to enable students to develop an understanding of West Africa and of Cameroonian culture and society in particular.
 This is achieved through a number of selected courses in the humanities and social sciences, as well as through internship and fieldwork opportunities that give students a chance to become active participants in Cameroonian society.
 Each student is required to take four credit-bearing courses during a 20-week period, including a required core course; a non-credit bearing tutorial in French also is offered.
-Students who successfully complete the semester program may earn up to four Dickinson credits, with permission to over-enroll to five credits with CGSE permission.
+Students who successfully complete the semester program may earn four Dickinson credits, with permission to over-enroll to five credits with CGSE permission.

 The Yaoundé practicum course, Contemporary Cameroon, is taught in English and is required of all students.
 It serves as an integrative experience for program participants and begins upon arrival in Yaoundé.
 After orientation, students continue with the Cameroonian studies course throughout the semester and submit a final project on a specialized independent study topic or internship-related experience.
 The core course carries one credit.